“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

 "It really isn't any of my business."
 He drops his hand, raising both in an appeasing gesture.

 "Well, it's my fucking business.
-You should have told me," I glare at him.
+You should have told me," I yell.
 A look of acknowledgment, or perhaps apology, crosses his face.
 I can’t tell; I’m too mad to think straight.

 “A…Adam, hear me out, okay?”
 Tom chokes.
 “I haven’t f… had sex… with Cait—“